createEndpoint

 // Expected: `/${string}`

-handler is a required property in every endpoint definition.
-It defines the logic that runs when an incoming request matches the endpoint’s route.
+The handler is a required property in every endpoint definition.
+It defines the logic that executes when an incoming request matches the endpoint’s route.

 import type { Prettify, RoutePattern, EndpointConfig, GetRouteParams } from "@aura-stack/router/types"